 It’s a bit of a hassle.
 But you get used to it.
 And frankly, I like the safety features.
 Those same features that make the mower hard to start also make it much more difficult to use the mower in an unsafe manner.
 Back when we used to listen to the radio, I remember Morning Zoo DJs making fun of the warnings on lawn mowers.
 The thing is, with an electric mower, you don’t need the warnings.
 Just put a sensor in to sense the unsafe condition and refuse to start, or cut the power.
 It gives the shock jocks less to talk about, but it also protects people who don’t read safety labels from themselves.

 And being able to start the mower on a cool morning in March with a simple press of the button is awfully nice.
 With my gas mower, starting the mower was always an ordeal until late May or early June when the weather warmed up and the mower was used to running.
 My electric mower doesn’t care what month it is or how cold it is outside.
 When we go to mulch the leaves in November, it starts up just the same.

 Electric mowers are also more efficient than gas mowers.
 A gas mower spins its blades at full speed or not at all.
 Electric mowers can sense how hard they are working and adjust their speed accordingly.
-On a thick grass, it can run the blade full speed, while slowing down on uneven or patchy grass to save energy.
+On thick grass, it can run the blade full speed, while slowing down on uneven or patchy grass to save energy.
 At 20 cents per cut, the efficiency features don’t save you a lot of money, but it can be the difference between finishing a cut on a single charge or needing to stop and charge the battery.
 So it’s a convenience feature, even if it doesn’t save you a lot of money.

 This means an electric mower doesn’t feel as powerful as a gas mower.
 But it’s an easy enough adjustment.
 When you feel a gas mower bogging down, you push harder.
 When you feel an electric mower bogging down, you back off a bit.
 It’s exactly the opposite, but it took about four cuts to get used to it.